 Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage information Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
-Teaching will include the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm will be covered in the following curriculum areas: Health education Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
-Teaching will include the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm will be covered in the following curriculum areas: • [Primary schools] Relationships education • Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
-Teaching will include the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive Misinformation and being aware that false and misleading information can be shared inadvertently Misinformation and understanding that some genuine information can be published with the deliberate intent to harm, e.g. releasing private information or photographs Online hoaxes, which can be deliberately and inadvertently spread for a variety of reasons This risk or harm will be covered in the following curriculum areas: • [Primary schools] Relationships and health education • [KS2 and above] Computing
+Teaching will include the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm will be covered in the following curriculum areas: • Health education • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
+Teaching will include the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm will be covered in the following curriculum areas: Relationships education Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
+Teaching will include the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive Misinformation and being aware that false and misleading information can be shared inadvertently Misinformation and understanding that some genuine information can be published with the deliberate intent to harm, e.g. releasing private information or photographs This risk or harm will be covered in the following curriculum areas: Relationships and health education Computing